gismondichris/gismondichris.github.io/_projects/feed_report_macro.md

 I googled what I needed to do and was able to resolve this issue.
 More importantly, this project introduced me to the world of coding.
-Shortly after completing this project, I started teaching myself Python and using is to automate tasks in the lab.
+Shortly after completing this project, I started teaching myself Python and using it to automate tasks in the lab.